ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.55] 03.06.2020 =
+* Update: User Role Editor uninstallation was refactored.
+It fully removes the ('ure_%') user capabilities from the user roles data.

 = [4.54] 02.05.2020 =
 * New: Quick filter hides capabilities, which do not contain search string
 * Update: CSS enhancement: When site has many custom post types capabilities list section maximal height is limited by real height of the left side (capabilities groups) section, not by 720px as earlier.